iBLiSSIN/SurvivTwitchMod/README.md

 This is a Surviv.io cheat loaded as a Chrome extension.
 It was requested by Katoz #0028 and is in beta mode.
 It will be updated shortly.
 I created this in about 4 days so don't be mad if it doesn't work well.

-## AIMBOT ONLY AIMS.
-DOES NOT SHOOT FOR YOU.

 ### 💪 Features

 * Displays enemy lines